-(3) Implied volatilities of foreign exchange and stocks
+(3) Foreign exchange and stock price modeling

-We have calibrated the Heston model for foreign exchange and stocks to the market as at the end of March 2016.
-Parameters are estimated from implied volatilities of options with different terms and different moneyness.
+We have calibrated the log-normal model for foreign exchange and stock prices to the market as at the end of March 2017.
+Parameters are estimated from implied volatilities of options with different terms.
+These scenarios used were developed by Milliman.